 The monastery is also the venue for a seldom-seen, esoteric Tibetan Buddhist festival that takes place every year in late autumn, involving various Cham dances, such as the 'Black Hat' dance as well as a Vajrakila phurba ceremony in the tradition of the 'Northern Treasures' tantra.

-In truth, we are very excited about this region and are designing a unique small group adventure for private clients that will combine the wonderful festival with a trek to a nearby sacred lake, surrounded by 5000m+ peaks.
+In truth, we are very excited about this region and are designing a new unique small group adventure for private clients in 2018 that will combine the wonderful festival with a trek to a nearby sacred lake, surrounded by 5000m+ peaks.
 The local Walung people believe that advanced Buddhist practitioners can see their future karmic path reflected in the crystal-clear waters.
 The lake has previously been completely off-limits to outsiders, so we feel very privileged to be able to share the experience with our guests.